SCAND 100 A Wi 26: Introduction To Scandinavian Culture

 Land Acknowledgement: We recognize that the University of Washington stands on the lands and waters of the Coast Salish Peoples - the Duwamish, Muckleshoot, Suquamish, and Tulalip.

 Inclusive Language: I use the pronouns he/him.
-TA Ian Gwin uses the pronouns he/they.
-During class introductions, we will note the pronouns we use.
 In introducing themselves to the class, students may choose to indicate the pronouns they use.
 My expectation is that all class members will honor others in the class by referring to them with their preferred pronouns.

 Course Summary: